 Re-calibrate:

 There will be times where you need to adjust or maybe set new goals when you reach what you originally set out for.
 Be sure to go back to step one of expressing What the real goals is, why and what it will do for you each time you set a new plan.
 Visit your goals and why you want them constantly during the process.
 That is the magic to keeping you focused and motivated to do the work.
-When you do not feel like taking action or stretching the goal farther, revisit why you are doing it, how it will make you feel and how you can use your coach to pshutterstock_102346003ush you to new levels.
+When you do not feel like taking action or stretching the goal farther, revisit why you are doing it, how it will make you feel and how you can use your coach to push you to new levels.

 The purpose of a coach is to point things out to you to help you get better.
 They will stretch you to new levels and apply just the right amount of accountability and challenge to make you better.